oceanworldsfieldguide/oceanworldsfieldguide.github.io/_sources/Module1.md

 ![A diagram of a treeDescription automatically generated][image11]

-**Fig.2.5** An illustrative cross section of the Pacific Ocean (not to scale) from West to East showing a diversity of geologically active environments where water-rock reactions occur at Earth’s modern seafloor.
+**Figure 2.5** An illustrative cross section of the Pacific Ocean (not to scale) from West to East showing a diversity of geologically active environments where water-rock reactions occur at Earth’s modern seafloor.
 While we may not anticipate Plate Tectonics to be a standard feature of all ocean worlds, any ocean world with a rocky seafloor could host some form of water-rock interaction.

 *Serpentinization Reactions:* While there are many types of water-rock interaction possible on Earth, serpentinization is of particular interest to astrobiologists because it is a geochemical process where ultramafic (low-silica) rocks, rich in Fe and Mg-bearing minerals like olivine and pyroxene (as found pervasively among chondritic meteorites which may represent the bulk starting composition of many ocean world moons), react with water to form serpentine minerals, brucite, magnetite, and hydrogen (H<sub>2</sub>).
 This process provides a continuous supply of hydrogen, which can serve as a particularly rich energy source for microbial communities (Fig. 2.6).

 ![A diagram of a chemical reactionDescription automatically generated][image12]

-**Fig.2.6**  Serpentinization occurs at mid-ocean ridges, subduction zones, and other tectonically active regions.
+**Figure 2.6**  Serpentinization occurs at mid-ocean ridges, subduction zones, and other tectonically active regions.
 The hydrogen produced can be utilized by hydrogenotrophic microbes, supporting chemosynthetic ecosystems in these environments.

 ### ***2.3.3  Energy Sources in Extreme Environments***